rtavenar/blog/dtw.md

     </figcaption>
 </figure>

-Here, we are computing similarity between two time series using either Euclidean distance (left) or Dynamic Time Warping (DTW, right), which is an instance of alignment-based metric, that we will present in more details later in this post.
+Here, we are computing similarity between two time series using either Euclidean distance (left) or Dynamic Time Warping (DTW, right), which is an instance of alignment-based metric that we will present in more details later in this post.
 In both cases, the returned similarity is the sum of distances over all matches (represented by gray lines here).
-Note how DTW matches distinctive patterns of the time series, which is likely to result in a more sound similarity assessment.
+Note how DTW matches distinctive patterns of the time series, which is likely to result in a more sound similarity assessment than when using Euclidean distance that matches timestamps regardless of the feature values.

 Now let us see how this property translates in a machine learning setting.
 Suppose we are given the following unlabelled time series dataset: